 A website is permanent until you decide to take it down.
 All the data can transfer if your web hosting company goes out of business.
 There’s no need to worry about losing contact details for people on your mailing list.
 That permanence is priceless in business.

 What Do I Need to Start My Small Business Website?

 Many small businesses set up a simple landing page, first.
 Then they move on to items like a blog or a specials page.

-Building a website is not an instantaneous process.
+Building a website is not an instantaneous process unless you hire a professional.
 Many companies build them over time and as they find they need them.
 For example, it doesn’t really help to set up a sales listing for a service you don’t offer yet.
 Instead, once those core pages are perfected, add things that make you money or increase your presence.

 Websites are platforms through which a business makes money.
 A website just sitting there will not generate any income on its own.
 Instead, it will serve as a signpost for people to contact you.
 There’s nothing wrong with this type of website.